Fitting Bitumen Felt Shingles

-Compared to standard roofing felt, our felt shingles are of much higher grade, will therefore last longer and also are far more pleasing on the eye.
+Compared to standard roofing felt, felt shingles provide a better quality, longer lasting alternative to shed felt and also are far more pleasing on the eye.
 We would recommend you seriously consider using these as a means of weather proofing your cabin.
+Assuming the roof pitch is at least 10degrees.
+The felt shingles manufaxcturer recomend using an underlay on any pitch less than 14degrees

-We currently offer three colour options, green, grey and red :
+We currently offer four colour options, green, grey, black and red :

 Please note : – Sometimes a small deviation in color of the tiles will be evident in different packs and sometimes even the same pack.
 This is not a defect of the material and is actually designed to enhance the decorative beauty of the completed felt shingle roof.
 In order to reduce colour difference during installation of the tiles, it is recommended to mix tiles from packs at random in order to create a mixed colour effect.